-The carrying value of certain investments have been written down to either the net asset value or the value in use of the underlying businesses where the Directors believe appropriate, based on their knowledge of the global group's future plans.
-The Directors believe that the carrying values of investments at 2 October 2020 is supported by their underlying net assets, or value in use.
+The carrying value of certain investments have been written down, or previous impairments reversed, based on either the net asset value or the value in use of the underlying businesses where the Directors believe appropriate, based on their knowledge of the global group's future plans.
+The Directors believe that the carrying values of investments at 1 October 2021 are supported by their underlying net assets, or value in use.

 In measuring value in use, the discount rate used reflects current assessments of the time value of money and the risks specific to the asset.
 An impairment reversal is recognised when the risks and factors have changed and the impairment charge is no longer required.
+Where an impairment charge has been recorded based on value in use, the range of post-tax discount rates applied to the cash flows of the underlying businesses were 10% - 12% (2020: 9.5% - 13.5%).
+Had a pre-tax rate been applied, the range would have been 15% - 15.5% (2020: 14.5% - 22.5%).